UP: BSP Legislature Party leader resigns as MLA, quits outfit | Politics

 UP: BSP Legislature Party leader resigns as MLA, quits outfit

 BSP Legislature Party leader in the Uttar Pradesh Assembly, Shah Alam, on Thursday resigned as an MLA and from his party, saying their chief Mayawati does not trust him.
-In such a situation, Alam said he is resigning as an MLA and the BSP Legislature Party leader.
+I will rest for a few days, he said.I have resigned from the BSP and the Assembly because there was lack of trust between our party leader Mayawati and me.

 - Country: